Compositional Separation of Control Flow and Data Flow: Trivial Computons

 The existence of $\Lambda$ can be proven by the fact that, according to Definition \ref{def:computon}, the set of ports and the set of colours are never empty.
 By the same definition, we can observe that a computon can have no computation units and no edges at all.
-It is easy to show that $\Lambda$ is unique up to unique isomorphism.
+Proposition \ref{prop:unit-unique} uses this observation to show that $\Lambda$ is unique up to unique isomorphism.